alex-isv/solutions-engineering/Nvidia/Nvidia-DGX/adoc/Nvidia_DGX_on_SUSE-Rancher_stack.md

 2 Nvidia DGX servers physical nodes

 Setup:\
-SUSE Harvester server was used as a test Kubernetes environment.\
+Physical servers or virtualized environment can be used.
+For simplicity, SUSE Harvester server was used as a test Kubernetes environment.\
 Harvester is a cloud-native hyperconverged infrastructure solution for Kubernetes which designed to simplify VMs workloads with integrated storage capabilities and supports containerized environments automatically through integration with Rancher.
 Please review [Harvester documentation](https://docs.harvesterhci.io/v1.2) for more details.

 ![harv-1](https://github.com/alex-isv/solutions-engineering/assets/52678960/c4c4d0ce-09b4-43da-815f-d360271c6b88)